craigfrancis/framework/framework/0.1/doc/setup/resources.md

 ## JavaScript code

-Sometimes you may need to set a JavaScript variable, for example the current tax rate, however you don't really want to do this inline as its a potential [security issue](../../doc/security/strings/html-injection.md), and can break the default [CSP directives](../../doc/security/csp.md).
+Sometimes you may need to set a JavaScript variable "inline", for example the current tax rate, however you don't really want to do this inline as its a potential [security issue](../../doc/security/strings/html-injection.md), and can break the default [CSP directives](../../doc/security/csp.md).

 So instead just add: